angelitapanjaitan/angelitapanjaitan/README.md

 ### Hi there 👋

 I'm Angelita.
 I am interested in work that requires accuracy, analysis, systematics, creativity, and business, which challenges my knowledge to keep growing.
 I am also a fast learner, able to work independently and more optimally in a team.
-Proactive in following up on work and well- organised.<br>
+Proactive in following up on work and well-organized.<br>

 Keep in touch with me on [Linkedin]([https://www.linkedin.com/in/angelitapanjaitan/]).